Give a project plan presentation (expert senior-level tips)

 ⊗ Lack of preparation: document all significant data, be confident, and keep track of time.

 ⊗ Asking investors for real solutions: be limited to feedback, input, or consensus request.

-⊗ Be short in the offered options: too many of them may create confusion and no real decision.
+⊗ Be short in the offered options: too many may create confusion and no real decision.

 ⊗ Define the next steps of your cooperation.